The Ricci flow for circle bundles over surfaces

-A Riemannian metric $g$ on a differentiable manifold $M$ is defined to be locally homogeneous if, for every two points $x$, $x'\in M$ there exist open neighborhoods $U\ni x$, $U'\ni x'$ and an isometry $\varphi:U\to U'$ such that $\varphi(x)=x'$.
-Inspiring from this definition we consider the following geometric objects:
+A Riemannian metric $g$ on a differentiable manifold $M$ is said to be locally homogeneous if, for any two points $x$ and $y$ in $M$, there exist open neighborhoods $U$ containing $x$ and $V$ containing $y$ and an isometry $\varphi:U\to V$ such that $\varphi(x)=y$.
+Motivated by this definition, we define a locally homogeneous connection as follows.